 6. Poor Negotiating Skills

 Among sellers and buyers alike, negotiating skills are important when it comes to renewing their listing with an agent.
 A consumer survey released in 2015 suggests that 16% of consumers wanted an agent who “fought harder” for their interests during negotiations.
+If you need some tips, check out this piece.

 Your success as a real estate agent will always depend to a large degree, on the reputation you develop locally, through your sphere of influence.
 Past clients make the best referrals, and few prospects will interview more than one agent.
 Use technology to make you more efficient, but your personal touch and attention will earn you more referrals than a sophisticated IDX website.